 With this knowledge, you really feel the weight behind this encounter with Red.
 The series would have ended with you revisiting where it began, and its final battle is a test to see just how far you’ve come.
 Years of spinoff games, movies, toys, and anime episodes were anticipated to conclude in this moment.
 The fact that Red challenges you with some of the highest level Pokémon in the series’ history helps drive home the sense that this is the ultimate battle.
 Once you finish this encounter, you truly become the best that no one ever was.

 Of course, we all know that Pokémon didn’t end after Gen 2.
 In fact, it might be bigger now than it ever was before.
 But still, Gen 2 was the end of an era.
 Even if the series continued, the Pokémania of the 90s would never be recaptured.
 The closest we came was the release of Pokémon Go in 2016, but even that felt intrinsically different than hearing the Pokérap for the first time.
+While there have been many phone-based Pokémon games, some of them groundbreaking and some more gimmicky, it’s a different world.
 The old days of Pokémon were over, and a new era was springing forth in its wake.

 Still, before that first era ended, Gen 2 was a brilliant capstone to the Pokémania of our childhoods.
 It was everything we could have ever wanted in another Gameboy Pokémon title and so much more.
 Speaking personally, while most childhood fads I chased slowly faded into obscurity, I can’t think of a more deeply nostalgic game to me than Pokémon Gold.
 So yes, for all of these reasons, I think Gen 2 gave us the best Pokémon games.
 These titles were lightning in a bottle, and I wouldn’t trade the memories of playing them for everything.
 Even if I did scream at my ceiling after fighting Whitney’s Miltank.